CleverCloud/doc.clever-cloud.com/deploy/addon/elastic/elastic.md

 ---
-title: Elastic Stack
+title: Elastic Stack Addon
-position: 7
+position: 6
 shortdesc: The Elastic Stack is Elasticsearch, Kibana, Beats, and Logstash (also known as the ELK Stack).
 tags:
 - addons